top of page

 I am convinced that if I didn’t complete this qualification, I would not have been considered for senior roles.
 I also enjoyed being in the classroom, the teachers, the learning, comradery, and the facilities were great.
 I am considering doing the Level 5 Operations Manager in the future, but it is a lot longer a course, so that will be something I will revisit later on.
 I will take a break from education for now to enjoy the new role, because you really do have to devote the time, but I have enjoyed it and I think I will miss that.

-Victoria Lawrence
+Victoria Lawrence-Rose

 Lauren Selby CXK Apprentice Prog.JPG